 - Print out pictures of your family.
 You will want pictures that are vertical .

 - Make as many or as few as you want.
 We didn’t play by real bowling rules , instead we just tried to knock as many down as possible.

 - Then we set the pins up in a different formation to see if that would help knock more down .
 In all we tried 4 different set ups, I was just looking to have fun and play and we ended up with a physics lesson!
 See learning through play people!!

 - After we were done my daughter enjoyed talking to the pins while I cooked dinner.
-So it was a win with both kids.
+So the family bowling game was a win with both kids.
 Perfect!

 Books About Family

 Snuggle Puppy by Sandra Boynton.
 This author is a preschool parents dream, short and easy to read melodic books with illustrations to die for.
 The story is simply a little love song about all the ways the dog loves the puppy, simple and touching.
 As an educator something I love is that the dogs don’t have an obvious race, they don’t even have an obvious gender which is perfect.
 Regardless of who loves who in your family your child can see you in the dog and themselves in the puppy!
 I think that is the perfect valentine!
 My son didn’t warm up to this book right away, but now not only does he love it he is very very specific that only I can read it to him.
 It’s become a big favorite in our house.